 Small Group Protocol

-- Then the rest of the group needs to register online
+- Then the rest of the group needs to register online using the link sent out by your group coordinator

 - When entering the church please enter through the front doors on Catalpa.